-Heavy cream vs whipping cream – both names used in a variety of keto recipes you'll find on the internet and in cookbooks.
-But what makes heavy cream different from whipping cream?
+Heavy Cream vs Heavy Whipping Cream - both names used in a variety of keto recipes you'll find on the internet and in cookbooks.
+But what makes heavy cream different from heavy whipping cream?
 Is it different at all?

 What about half -and- half or light cream?
 How do you know what to pick when staring at the shelf in the grocery store.
 Let's take the confusion out of this question so you can confidently pick the best option for you.

-The Difference Between Heavy Cream and Whipping Cream
+The Difference Between Heavy Cream vs Heavy Whipping Cream

-Now, both heavy cream and whipping cream have a high enough fat content to be whipped into indulgent homemade whipped cream.
+Now, both heavy cream and heavy whipping cream have a high enough fat content to be whipped into indulgent homemade whipped cream.
 To do this, just mix a half teaspoon vanilla extract (optional) and a tablespoon sweetener of choice (optional) into a cup of heavy cream or whipping cream.
-Then, with your hand blender, mixer or immersion blender — whip it until soft peaks form.
+Then, with your hand blender, mixer, or immersion blender -- whip it until soft peaks form.

 A dollop of homemade whipped cream is a great indulgence mixed into your morning coffee or into a sugar free hot chocolate!

 Again, these two products are so close in fat content - choosing one over the other won't make much of a difference in practical application.
 Purchase what is available to you in your area.
 If you have a choice, reach for the heavy cream.